openai/democratic-inputs/projects/collective_dialogues_for_democratic_input/experiments/research_log.md

 # Research log
+## 8/31/23 - Preparing for large-scale policy test
+We are now preparing to run the large-scale policy test where we will ask a large representative public to evaluate their support for the policy our process has produced.
+Our goal is to capture participants' *informed* evaluation of the policy.
+As part of this we will include the same education materials as we're given to the participants who we're part of the deliberative collective dialogues to develop the policy.
+However, this group will themselves be deliberating.
+To increase the degree to which participants evaluations are informed by similar understanding as the participants who did the deliberating, we provide them with a *citizens statement* which includes arguments provided by participants after deliberation most participants view as good (ie. they had relatively high agreement -- 70%).
+Here is the citizens' statement:

+ **Citizens’ Statement on Policy v0.5**

+**Reasons to support:**

+- *It's a good foundation for reasonable, quick assistance and has a guiding principle to always improve as information develops, issues arise, and AI evolves.*
+- *The policy focuses on making sure you're safe and well.
+If you're in urgent danger, it tells you to get help right away.
+It also helps when you're feeling really down, suggesting people you can talk to.*
+- *It provides a good, consistent framework for AI models to follow when giving medical advice.
+It can give information and options while not overstepping the boundaries of its capabilities, instead connecting users to medical professionals who are better equipped and educated to help.*
+- *It tries to have the AI direct people toward more trustworthy sources and has plans in place to stop the AI from giving people advice that might harm them.
+It is a very well-intentioned policy that is trying to do the most good and avoid doing any harm.*
+- *This policy is more thorough than some of the well-known medical sites.
+It achieves the basics that most people in a medical/mental crisis would benefit from.*

+**Reasons to not support:**

+- *It risks wrong information being given to people in need, putting both the users and developers at risk.*
+- *If they believe that AI should have no involvement in providing medical information or that the suggested approach does not provide sufficient protection against inaccurate or misleading information.*
+- *Some individuals might be concerned about the policy's potential impact on privacy.
+They might worry that the AI's involvement in sensitive topics could lead to the collection and sharing of personal information, even if the intention is to offer support and guidance.*
+- *Concern whether AI really has the capability to respond with empathy in a crisis, especially in a mental health crisis, and how trustworthy sources will actually be vetted.*
+- *The AI might be a little bit too restrained, and limited in what it can help you with because of the guidelines.*

+Our next step is to integrate this citizens' statement into the discussion guide which will be used in the large-scale policy test.

-## 8/29/23 - Refineing policies live based on public feedback
+## 8/30/23 - Refining policies live based on public feedback
-We ran a live collective dialouge (N222,$3700ish) during which we got live feedback on policy V0.4, made tweaks to the policy based on that feedback to produce policy v0.5, and then measured public support for that policy (>80%).
+We ran a live collective dialouge (N228,$3700ish) during which we got live feedback on policy V0.4, made tweaks to the policy based on that feedback to produce policy v0.5, and then measured public support for that policy (>80%).
+Data and discussion guide can be found [here](https://github.com/openai/democratic-inputs/tree/main/projects/collective_dialogues_for_democratic_input/experiments/CD2%20-%20med).

-**Here is the refined poicy (v0.5)**
+**Here is the refined policy (v0.5)**

 *Overall guideline*
 - This policy is a dynamic framework that should be expanded on and updated regularly as new issues arise, better understanding is developed, and AI's capabilities evolve.